heroku/urinception/README.md

 this service would not be needed, but this acts an adapter for such clients.

 ## Usage
 URIs for use with this service can be constructed by the client or server.
 It is more efficient and simple enough to create them client-side, but a server-side URI builder is provided as convenience and for RESTful symmetry.
+The `urinceptiontest` package is also included that runs URInception locally for use with tests in other Go applications that need to test HTTP callouts without external dependencies or network latency.

 ### Client-Side